 On February 14, 1972, “Reprise” label released “Harvest”, the fourth Neil Young album.
 It was recorded January – September 1971, at “Quadrafonic Sound Studios” in Nashville; “Barking Town Hall” in London; “Royce Hall” at UCLA and “Broken Arrow Studio No. 2” in Woodside, and was produced by Neil Young, Elliot Mazer, Henry Lewy and Jack Nitzsche.
 “Harvest” was the best-selling album of 1972 in the United States. in 1998, “Q” magazine readers voted “Harvest” the 64th greatest album of all time.
 Magazine “Rolling Stone” ranked “Harvest” at number 78 on its list of “500 Greatest Albums of All Time”.

-- Neil Young— acoustic guitar, electric guitar, piano, harmonica, lead vocals
+- Neil Young— lead vocals, acoustic and electric guitar, piano, harmonica

 - Ben Keith— pedal steel guitar

 - Jack Nitzsche— piano, lap steel guitar, arrangements

 - James McMahon — piano

 - A Man Needs a Maid